 ½ cup chopped walnuts

-2 Tbs. lemon balsamic vinegar (ME’s bulk vinegar)
+2 tablespoons lemon balsamic vinegar (ME’s bulk vinegar)

-1 Tbs. tangerine balsamic vinegar (ME’s bulk vinegar)
+1 tablespoon tangerine balsamic vinegar (ME’s bulk vinegar) 3tablespoons fresh lemon juice

 Add all ingredients to a mixing bowl.
 Stir to combine.
 The longer the salad sits, the more flavorful it will become.
 Serve cool or cold.

 - Apples are filled with soluble fiber (5 grams)